-National Trust visit to Knole Kent
+National Trust Knole Kent

-National Trust Knole Sevenoaks
+National Trust Knole Kent

-A National Trust visit, to Knole in Kent.
 If you’re looking for a fascinating and educational day out, a visit to the National Trust property at Knole in Kent is a must-see.
-This magnificent estate, situated on 1,000 acres of beautiful parkland, has a rich history dating back to the 15th century.
-We called in here on our way to Folkestone to catch our train.
-As we drove from the entrance gate to the property we saw the deer relaxing on a winter sunny morning.
-They looked totally at rest enjoying a little bit of sunshine on a cold morning.
+This magnificent estate, set within 1,000 acres of rolling parkland, boasts a history stretching back to the 15th century.

-Arrival at the gates to the house
+Arrival at the gates to the house, National Trust Knole Kent

 Upon arrival, visitors can explore the sprawling estate, including the impressive 600-year-old house, which has been the seat of the Sackville family since the 17th century.
 The house boasts an extensive collection of paintings, tapestries, and furniture, providing a glimpse into the lives of the wealthy and influential families who called it home over the centuries.